 Escape from Dinosaur Beach had it’s own gift shop at the exit which sold dino plush animals as well as a large case full of Beanie Babies, a scorching hot item at the time.
 I remember the clerk trying to pitch us some of the beanies, saying that they’d be worth some coin in the future.
 Of course, looking back we now, we know that the time to flip Beanie Babies was at the point where the craze was hitting its apex…in other words, approximately the same time that the Dinosaur Beach clerk was trying to sell us on beanies.

 Like I mentioned, Dinosaur Beach had a couple of other Hunt’s Pier holdovers in operation.
-The Log Flume was renamed Long Neck River Log Flume and I seem to remember that it featured a faux Diplodocus (that dinosaur with the long neck) near the drop.
+The Log Flume was renamed Long Neck River Log Flume and I seem to remember that it featured a large Diplodocus (that dinosaur with the long neck) near the drop.
 What I certainly do remember was that the log I rode in immediately filled with water, soaking my sneakers and socks, after sliding off the lift hill.
 Ugh, there’s nothing worse than wet sneakers and socks.
 The flume was pretty quick, simply navigating a series of S turns before hanging a 180 and dropping down the hill.
 After all was said and done, the flume moved to Arnolds Park in Iowa where it still runs today.

 At the back of the pier was Raptor Rapids, Hunt’s Piers’ old river rapids ride.
 This had some dino themeing added in, but not much.
 The rapids had a serpentine-like layout since it was crammed into a somewhat tight area.
 The rafts were also smaller, holding four people seated facing outward.
 Above the rapids was Thunder Lizard, a newly added ‘dry’ waterslide.
 It was one of those Master Blaster slides where the rafts were propelled uphill by water jets.